Through various research, teaching and assistant roles, both undergraduate and graduate students are eligible for employment in the department.

 These positions are governed by the UAW/UW Academic Student Employee union contract, which governs policies and procedures for appointments, salary, job definitions and leave time.

-At the University of Washington, there are three types of graduate student assistantships and one graduate hourly position:
+At the University of Washington, there are three types of graduate student assistantships and one graduate hourly position for registered students:

 - Teaching Assistant (salaried): work with students in a classroom, lab, or quiz section setting

 - Research Assistant (salaried): work on research projects; does not involve teaching

 - Predoctoral Instructor (salaried): independent instructor for class

 - Staff Assistant (salaried): other types of duties such as advising or administration

 - Reader/Grader (hourly): grading for a course, no involvement with teaching or leading sections